Tipsyziasu96/Korean-license-plate-recognition/README.md

 1. Upload image
 2. Image cropping process
 3. Prediction Model works
-4. Predicted text will be displayed on web
+4. Predicted text will be displayed on a web

 ## Usage
 1. npm install